Integrations

 | Generic | API Connector | Call any REST API with custom auth, headers, and parameters. |

 The full list grows over time — the action picker in the workflow editor always shows what's currently available.
+If a connector you expect isn't visible, check that it's enabled for your app or that your subscription tier includes it.

 Connecting an integration